Our Philosophy of WomanCare

 Leah is a Certified Holistic Health Coach through the Institute of Integrative Nutrition in Manhattan, NY, and holds a BA in Complementary and Alternative Health from Ashford University.
 She is a Hatha Yoga Instructor/RYT through Yoga Alliance, a Reiki practitioner and is certified in Raw Food preparation.
 Her passion for health and wellness began many years ago as an owner of a successful fitness franchise where she found a true passion for helping others: body, mind and soul.
 Leah is an avid lover of animals and nature.

 Claire received her Bachelor of Arts degree in biochemistry with a minor in psychology in 2015 from Earlham College.
-She is a MD candidate at the University of Michigan Medical School, matriculating in August 2016.
+She is a MD candidate at the University of Michigan Medical School.
+She started a Peer Support Advocacy Program at the medical school focused on supporting medical students with mental health disabilities, as well as providing a generalized network of support for students both personally and professionally.

 Rachel Dick, BS, MA